lab11/monoxalyze/hardware/rev_e/README.md

-This revision is a small variation on rev_d to make the CO sensor have a larger opening, tent the vias, and provide a charging/not charging GPIO pin.
+This revision adds a humidity sensor and creates room for mechanical seals around the gas sensor, humidity sensor, and pressure sensor.

-this is not done.
+This version also includes two boards.
+One board for the SPEC CO sensor and one board for the Microcel CF CO sensor